 Once the asset is chosen, designers and brand managers should work together to determine the elements of the layout that should be personalized at the local level.
 This could include things such as placeholder content, body content, hero images, and customer contact information.
 By understanding which aspects of the future template are meant to be edited or personalized, you'll find you can achieve greater efficiency during the template creation and testing stages.

-2. Convert Your Design Into a Template
+2. Convert Your Design Into a Brand Template

 By importing an InDesign (INDD) file or manually building the template in the system, graphic designers will have a customizable template ready to go in CampaignDrive.
 This allows local marketers to quickly select and build out their projects from pre-prepared templates, whenever they need them.

 Once the composition and default content have been associated with one another, designers can then begin to assign assets and content blocks to the template that will allow for easy modification down the road.
 Rules should be set in place to dictate which content blocks and assets can be modified according to user role.
-Brand managers have the ability to edit any content field, while local affiliates will be limited to editing just the parts they should, like the customer's contact information or certain product photos.
+Brand managers can edit any content field, while local affiliates will be limited to editing just the parts they should, like the customer's contact information or certain product photos.

 3. Select Tokens for Automatic Personalization